 - How to Get More Page Views with This free WordPress Plug-in

 Focus on the things that your audience will gain from reading your blog post.
 What problem will it solve?
-What new skill will they learn and be able to do afterward?
+What new skills will they learn and be able to do afterward?